Skip to contents

 Subset the features for correction whose names matches the specified text using regular expression.
 Default is NULL which means all features are selected.

-This parameter defines the maximum allowable change (ratio) in the coefficient of variation (CV) ratio of samples before and after smoothing for the correction to be applied.
-A value of 1 (the default) requires the CV to improve, while a value above 1 allows the CV to improve, or to degrade by a maximum of the indicated fold-difference times post-smoothing.
+This parameter defines the maximum allowable change (difference) in the coefficient of variation (CV) ratio of samples before and after smoothing for the correction to be applied.
+A value of 0 (the default) requires the CV to improve, while a value above 0 allows the CV to also become worse by a maximum of the defined difference.

 use_original_if_fail

-Determines the action when smoothing fails for a feature.
-If TRUE (default), the original data is used; if FALSE, the result for each analysis is NA.
+Determines the action when smoothing fails or results in invalid values for a feature.
+If FALSE (default), the result for each feature will NA for all batches, if TRUE, the original data is kept.

 extrapolate